 Passenger Transport Representative – A Travel Essex Bus Survey is being carried out 4th March – 17th March by ECC.
 Links to be placed in PC Newsletter and a poster has been placed on the Noticeboard

 Essex Association of Local Councils (EALC) – It was reported that there was a Finance Meeting on 7th March and an Executive Meeting on 21st March.
 EALC is looking at a new business plan and marketing.
 The EALC Councillor Bursary ‘income threshold’ may be increased to encourage a greater take-up, which will mean CPC may still be eligible.
-P: Cllr Gill S: Cllr Bullen In Fav: 4 Abst 1

 Jubilee Field Committee of Management representative – Meeting held on 6th March and refurbished playground will be opened on 28th March at 3.30pm.
 Funds need be set aside as the zipwire will probably need refurbishing in less than five years time.
 The Quiz Night raised £2,000-